Central Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A, C, D, G and I. It's important that you pick the right type.
-The majority of adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A, C, D, G and I. Make sure to find the right kind.
+A lot of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 What to do in Central Myanmar, Myanmar